vncg/react-admin/docs/Actions.md

 });
 ```

 In this case, no side effect is triggered when the `COMMENT_APPROVE` action is dispatched.
-However, when the `fetch` side effects returns successfully, react-admin dispatches a `COMMENT_APPROVE_SUCCESS` action, and copies the `onSuccess` side effects into the `meta` property.
+However, when the `fetch` side effects returns successfully, vn-kooch-react-admin dispatches a `COMMENT_APPROVE_SUCCESS` action, and copies the `onSuccess` side effects into the `meta` property.
 So it will dispatch an action looking like:

 ```js
 {